As lockdown measures are re-introduced across England, weddings and civil ceremonies are banned once again. Here’s everything you need to know.

 Ever since the coronavirus pandemic hit, we’ve been speculating the fate of the wedding industry and trying to predict what weddings after COVID-19 will look like.
-While an earlier ease in lockdown measures saw the ban on weddings and civil ceremonies lifted, and a later update saw receptions of up to 30 people permitted, the government has now introduced new guidelines.
-Wedding ceremonies and ‘sit-down’ receptions will now be limited to 15 people.
+While an earlier ease in lockdown measures saw the ban on weddings and civil ceremonies lifted, and a later update saw receptions of up to 30 people permitted, the government has now put the county back on Lockdown.

 The Post-Lockdown Wedding Rules